Reechajoshi/fullstack-assignment/README.md

 It holds 3 tables

 - **location** - Which holds all the locations where there are offices, along with the count of people in that office
-- **fruit** - Fruits available for purchase, along with their name and Fruityvice ID
+- **fruit** - Fruits available for purchase, along with their name and caloric (kcal) value per unit.
 - **ledger** - This table holds records of all the fruits that were purchased for an office or were eaten at the office.

-Records with a negative integer in the **amount** column would represent the number of certain fruits that were eaten at an office, while the ones with the positive amounts would represent the purchase of those fruits at the office.
+Records with a **negative integer** in the **amount** column would represent the number of certain fruits that were eaten at an office, while the ones with the positive amounts would represent the purchase of those fruits at the office.

 Example: